zhenchen-jay/isosurface-wrapper/README.md

 # CMake Wrapper of implementation "Isosurfaces Over Simplicial Partitions of Multiresolution Grids"

-This is a cmake wrapper of Josiah Manson's source code of the paper "Isosurfaces Over Simplicial Partitions of Multiresolution Grids". this method is super nice and solve almost every desired properties of iso-surface generation:
+This is a cmake wrapper of Josiah Manson's source code of the paper "Isosurfaces Over Simplicial Partitions of Multiresolution Grids".
+This method is super nice and solve almost every desired properties of iso-surface generation:

 - Intersection-free
 - Manifold